fmbot-discord/docs/docs/supporter.md

 #### Can I see where my money goes?

 Yes!
-Because we [OpenCollective](https://opencollective.com/fmbot), which means that our finances are transparent.
+We use [OpenCollective](https://opencollective.com/fmbot) which means that our finances are fully transparent.

 If you go to the [budget category](https://opencollective.com/fmbot#category-BUDGET) on our page it's easy to see where the money comes from and where it goes.